Call us: 601.957.3101

 “State Action” and “Color of Law”

 There are two requirements for a Section 1983 claim.
 First, the alleged wrongdoing must be the result of state action.
-State, Municipal and County employees are state actors for purposes of Section 1983.
+State, Municipal, and County employees are state actors for purposes of Section 1983.
 Therefore, a police officer who uses excessive force.

 The second requirement is that the alleged wrongdoing must have been done under “color of law.”
 This means that the action was taken while clothed in official authority.
-This can be contrasted from a purely personal altercation unrelated to an official’s authority or duties.
+This can be contrasted with a purely personal altercation unrelated to an official’s authority or duties.

 Jurisdiction